Cady Research Group

 About

-Topographically patterned surfaces used for antifouling experiments in the Cady group
+Figure 7: Topographically patterned surfaces used for antifouling experiments in the Cady group.

-We are also working with collaborators (including Prof. Rabi Musah, UAlbany – Dept. of Chemistry) to develop molecular antagonists of biofilm formation and methods of delivering these antagonists for prophylactic or therapeutic treatment against biofilms.
-Our initial work in this area has focused on the inhibition of bacterial biofilm formation by a library of natural products inspired compounds.
-Prof. Musah’s group has developed these compounds, which we have shown to have efficacy against Pseudomonas aeruginosa biofilm formation.
+We have also worked with collaborators to develop molecular antagonists of biofilm formation and methods of delivering these antagonists for prophylactic or therapeutic treatment against biofilms.
+Our initial work in this area focused on the inhibition of bacterial biofilm formation by a library of natural products inspired compounds that have efficacy against Pseudomonas aeruginosa biofilm formation.
 Interestingly, we also showed that these compounds are effective in reducing cell signaling (quorum sensing) behavior of P. aeruginosa.
-We recently demonstrated that one of our lead compounds (S-aryl cysteine sulfoxide) directly inhibits the enzyme kynureninase, which is linked to multiple pathways including those for quorum sensing autoinducer synthesis and various other virulence factors.

 In addition to preventing biofouling and mitigating biofilm formation, we are also interested in developing methods to characterize biofilms and to utilize intact biofilms for various applications.
 To this end we have developed combined microfluidic / atomic force microscopy (AFM) based platforms to measure the mechanical properties of biofilms under varying fluidic conditions.
 We are also developing platforms to utilize biofilms for the treatment of metal-contaminated wastewater.